 Within workplaces, we adopt system-thinking models and methods to optimise safety within complex sociotechnical environments.

-MUARC has conducted highly-respected and influential research for nearly 30 years.
+MUARC has conducted highly-respected and influential research for over 30 years.
 We regularly collaborate with domestic and international partners across state and federal government, as well as, industry leaders in roads, healthcare, workplace safety, defence and mining.

 We have developed strong relationships with more than 25 collaborators and partners across Australia, Sweden, the UK, Spain, the USA and the Netherlands.